 The third day into the trip looked hectic as we had to leave early.
 We got up at 5.30 am on January 2nd.
 It was cold and dark.
 I so much wished we could still dump the plan and get back to the warm quilt.
 Grudgingly, we got ready, packed our stuff and bid final adieu to our hotel.
 Time read 07.00 am.
 The drive from McLeodganj to Khajjiar was around 3-4 hrs via Lahru.
 The weather was cold, road was winding and all passengers were still sleepy.
 What we badly needed was a sumptuous breakfast.
 We stopped mid way at a roadside eatery, don’t remember the exact place, but what I remember is that the food was delicious, tea was hot and view was terrific from terrace.

 We thought of stuffing ourselves as we wanted to spend more time exploring Khajjiar.
 By the time we left the eatery it was 11.00 hrs.
 As we approached Khajjiar, we could see some snow along the road.
 The air was cooler here as we had gained a lot of height.
 Can’t tell you how elated we felt on seeing white all around.
 Perhaps, we Indians still have fascination to white complexion, whether its mother nature or people.

 I was awake before even birds started chirping.
 It was dark outside.
 Time read 05.00 hrs.
 Time to get ready, eat something, pack our stuff and drive on to Gurgaon via Pathankot.
 It would be a long day and a very long drive.
-Though it was early, my new friend, the owner of hotel ensured that we get atleast a bread-omlette and special tea before we hit the highway.
-I guess he was afraid I’d put up a nasty review on tripadvisor.
+Though it was early, my new friend, the owner of the hotel ensured that we get at least a bread-omelet and special tea before we hit the highway.
+I guess he was afraid I’d put up a nasty review on TripAdvisor.
 Either way, I was not complaining.